Thorpe Marsh Nature Reserve: Nature reserve (1980–present)

 In October 2011, permission was acquired by Thorpe Marsh Power Limited to construct the Thorpe Marsh Combined Cycle Gas Turbine Power Station, and further permission to construct the 11.9 mi Thorpe Marsh Gas Pipeline between the station and the National Transmission System for gas near Camblesforth in Selby, North Yorkshire was acquired in March 2016.
-Construction is expected to begin in 2022, and the CCGT plant to enter commercial operation in 2023.
+Construction was expected to begin in 2022, and the CCGT plant to enter commercial operation in 2023.
+The company went into liquidation in February 2024 and the CCGT was never constructed.

-Between 2021 and 2022, drilling - conducted by Acorn Power Development Limited with equipment from General Electric - was ongoing around the site.
+Between 2021 and 2022, drilling – conducted by Acorn Power Development Limited with equipment from General Electric – was ongoing around the site.

 In October 2022, Banks Renewables announced the planning of Thorpe Marsh Green Energy Hub, to be constructed adjacent to the nature reserve, its site boundaries encompassing external nature observation areas.
-The project is estimated to involve the recovery of up to 2.25 million tonnes of pulverised fuel ash tipped by the CEBG, as well as the saving of over 265,000 tonnes of carbon dioxide via the construction of a 2.8 GWh battery hub in the north of the development area, projected to be the largest of its kind in the United Kingdom and the 3rd largest in the world.
-The project is also expected to involve the preservation of wildlife surrounding the reserve, creating new woodland, wetland and grassland area in the south of the development area.
-The energy hub is projected to be completed and operational by 2027.
+The project was estimated to involve the recovery of up to 2.25 million tonnes of pulverised fuel ash tipped by the CEBG, as well as the saving of over 265,000 tonnes of carbon dioxide via the construction of a 2.8 GWh battery hub in the north of the development area, projected to be the largest of its kind in the United Kingdom and the third largest in the world.
+The project's management was assumed by Fidra Energy in 2023; planning permission was acquired in January 2025 and construction began in July of the same year.
+The site is expected to enter commercial operation by the end of 2027.

-The nature reserve presently contains seven hides for use in birdwatching.
+The nature reserve presently contains six hides for use in birdwatching.
 These hides are: